 Seizures may occur with quinolone therapy.
-Moxifloxacin Kabi should be used with caution in patients with known or suspected CNS disorders that may predispose them to seizures or lower the seizure threshold.
+Moxifloxacin Kabi should be used with caution in patients with known or suspected CNS disorders (e.g. lowered convulsion threshold, previous history of convulsion, reduced cerebral blood flow, altered brain structure or stroke), that may predispose them to seizures or lower the seizure threshold.

+Myasthenia gravis

 Moxifloxacin Kabi should be used with caution in patients with myasthenia gravis because the symptoms can be exacerbated.